jpswade/laravel-database-tools/README.md

 This allows you to set the source database and/or filesystem for the backup.

-* `dbtools.database` - Here you can define the source database for the `db:dump` command.
+* `dbtools.database` - Define the source database for the `db:dump` command, similar to Laravel databases config.
-* `dbtools.filesystem` - Here you can define the source filesystem for the `db:getFromBackup` command.
+* `dbtools.filesystem` - Define the source filesystem for the `db:getFromBackup` command, similar to Laravel filesystems config.
+* `dbtools.filesystem.path` - Define the path for the `db:getFromBackup` command.
 * `dbtools.import` - Here you can define the `method` (command or normal) for the `db:importFromFile` command.

+* The `db:getFromBackup` command falls back to the `spatie/laravel-backup` package for configuration.

 ## Usage